jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 > - Cat
 > - Tiger
 > - Dog & Cat   (probably ignore Tiger and choose some combination of Dog/Cat)

+## Three types of questions

+There are three types of questions: those you know immediately, those you don't have the knowledge to answer, and those that you'll end up pondering.
+Every question is worth the same as every other question, so you can be strategic about how you spend your time and energy.

+For the easy bread-and-butter questions, answer them immediately to lock in the majority of your points.
+Mark and skip any question that requires more than a minute of thought or where you simply don't have the requisite knowledge.

+For these marked questions, go carefully and spend the time.
+These questions will make the difference between pass and high pass.

+It's a death trap to fritter away your time on questions you'll ultimately guess on.
+[Narrow it down to 2-3 choices and guess][guessing].
+You want to avoid the situation where you've got 10 minutes left but 20 questions, and so you make sloppy mistakes on easy ones.

 ## Read the entire question carefully.